simgrid/simgrid/docs/source/app_s4u.rst

          #include <simgrid/s4u/Link.hpp>

-      Note that there is no LinkPtr type, and that you cannot use the RAII idiom on hosts because SimGrid does not allow (yet) to create nor destroy resources once the simulation is started.
+      Note that there is no LinkPtr type and that you cannot use the RAII idiom on hosts because SimGrid does not allow (yet) to create nor destroy resources once the simulation is started.